qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 .. tip:: **Select and change multiple symbols**

-   The New Generation Symbology allows to select multiple symbols and right click to change color, transparency, size, or outline width of selected entries.
+   The New Generation Symbology allows to select multiple symbols and right click to change color, transparency, size, or width of selected entries.

 .. index:: Single_Symbol_Renderer, Renderer_Single_Symbol